 \paragraph{In this paper,} we propose Tensor Contraction Layers (TCLs) and Tensor Regression Layers (TRLs) as end-to-end trainable components of neural networks.
 In doing so, we exploit multilinear structure without giving up the power and flexibility offered by modern deep learning methods.
-By replacing fully-connected layers with tensor contractions, we aggregate long-range spatial information while preserving multi-modal structure.
+By replacing fully connected layers with tensor contractions, we aggregate long-range spatial information while preserving multi-modal structure.
 Moreover, by enforcing low rank, we reduce the number of parameters needed significantly with minimal impact on accuracy.

 Our proposed TRL expresses the regression weights through the factors of a low-rank tensor decomposition.
-The TRL obviates the need for flattening when generating output.
+The TRL obviates the need for flattening, instead leveraging the structure when generating output.
 By combining tensor regression with tensor contraction, we further increase efficiency.
 Augmenting the VGG and ResNet architectures, we demonstrate improved performance on the ImageNet dataset despite significantly reducing the number of parameters (almost by 65\%).
-This is the first paper that presents an end-to-end trainable architecture which retains the multi-dimensional tensor structure throughout the network.
+The ability to preserve the topological structure in the data is particularly crucial for prediction from MRI data.
+In this context, we conduct experiments for $3$ different tasks (gender classification, body mass index prediction and age regression) on the UK biobank dataset, the largest available MRI dataset.
+There, we demonstrate superior performance with our approach and show large performance improvements for all $3$ tasks.
+This is the first paper to present an end-to-end trainable architecture that retains the multi-modal tensor structure throughout the network.

 \paragraph{ Related work: } Several recent papers apply tensor decomposition to deep learning.
 One notable line of application is to re-parametrize existing layers using tensor decomposition either to speed these up or reduce the number of parameters. \citet{lebedev2014speeding} propose using CP decomposition to speed up convolutional layers.
 Similarly, \citep{tai2015convolutional} propose to use tensor decomposition to remove redundancy in convolutional layers and express these as the composition of two convolutional layers with less parameters.